y-ken/mod_rpaf/README.md

 Sets `REMOTE_ADDR`, `HTTPS`, and `HTTP_PORT` to the values provided by an upstream proxy.

-### What's updated from original mod_rpaf-0.6.
+### What's difference from original mod_rpaf-0.6.

+* Feature: Add directive RPAF_SetHTTPS.
+* Feature: Add directive RPAF_SetPort.
 * Feature: Support for partial IP address as '10.1.' for RPAFproxy_ips.
-The author of this patch is unknown.
-* Feature: support for passing CIDRs in RPAF_ProxyIPs.
-* Feature: support for passing CIDRs in RPAF_ProxyIPs.
+* Feature: Support for rewrite for passing CIDRs in RPAF_ProxyIPs.
 * Bugfix: In the case of APR_HAVE_IPV6-enabled build, access control of Order/Allow/Deny does not work correctly.
 * Support of httpd 1.3 was deleted.
-*

 ### Compile Debian/Ubuntu Package and Install